livingobjects/lo-jackson-databind-java-optional/README.md

 This library is compiled with Java8 and will thus only useful in a Java 8 (or higher) runtime environment.

 ## Usage
+The library is distributed through Sonatype's OSS repo
 ### Maven dependency
 ```xml
         <dependency>